magz-dev/Poland-Quiz/README.md

 ## User Experince (UX)
 ### User Stories
 #### First Time Visitor Goals
-* I want to easily understand the main purpose of the site.
+* I want to learn more about the country of Poland.
+* I want to challenge myself, my friends and family on our knowledge of Poland through quizzing.

 #### Returning Visitor Goals
 * I want to be able to navigate the site easily.
+* I want to be able to replay the test to beat my previous scores.

 #### Frequent User Goals
-* I want to be able  to view the site on a range of device sizes.
+* I want to be able  to view the site on a range of devices.

 ## Design
-* Resposive on all devices
+* Resposive and accessible on all devices
 * [Wireframes](https://github.com/magz-dev/Poland-Quiz/files/12767684/Poland-Quiz.pdf) - created for mobile, tablet and desktop.

 ### Frameworks, Libraries & Programs Used